-Drug Time(s) to Peak Concentration(s) (hours) Onset of Action (minutes) Half-Life (mean, in hours) Duration of Action (hours) Extended-Release Delivery System (where applicable)
+Drug Time(s) to Peak Concentration(s) (hours) Onset of Action (minutes) Half-Life (mean, in hours) Duration of Action (hours) Extended-Release Delivery System (where applicable) Non-Stimulants atomoxetine (Strattera) ^{69,70} 1-2 3-4 weeks 5.2 ~24

-Non-Stimulants

-atomoxetine (Strattera) 1-2 slow 5.2 ~24

-modafinil (Provigil) 2-4 15

-The half-life of amphetamine is directly related to urinary pH, increasing with higher pH and decreasing with lower pH.
-For every unit increase in pH, the half-life of mixed amphetamine salts (Adderall, Adderall XR) increases by an average of seven hours.
+The half life and blood concentration of amphetamine is directly related to urinary pH; increasing with alkaline pH and decreasing with acidic pH.
+For every unit increase in pH, the half-life of mixed amphetamine salts (Adderall, Adderall XR, Liquadd) increases by an average of seven hours.
+As a result, urine acidifying agents (e.g., ammonium chloride, sodium acid phosphate) and urine alkalinizing agents (e.g., acetazolamide, some thiazides) should be avoided if possible to maintain consistent amounts of the active drug in the system.

-Lisdexamfetamine dimesylate (Vyvanse), a prodrug of dextroamphetamine, is converted to dextroamphetamine and L-lysine presumably by first-pass intestinal and/or hepatic metabolism; however, not by cytochrome P450 enzymes.
-Except for MAS (Adderall, Adderall XR), the stimulants are de-esterified in the liver to pharmacologically inactive metabolites.
+Lisdexamfetamine dimesylate (Vyvanse), a prodrug of dextroamphetamine, is converted to dextroamphetamine and L-lysine presumably by first-pass intestinal and/or hepatic metabolism, however, not by cytochrome P450 enzymes.
+Except for MAS (Adderall, Adderall XR), stimulants are de-esterified in the liver to pharmacologically inactive metabolites.
 In contrast, MAS (Adderall, Adderall XR) are metabolized in the liver by hydroxylation, dealkylation and deamination.
 Urinary excretion accounts for nearly all of the elimination of the stimulants and atomoxetine (Strattera), as well as their metabolites.